ddev/ddev/docs/content/users/quickstart.md

     !!!tip "Upgrading or using a generic project type?"
         If you previously set up DDEV in a Craft project using the generic `php` project type, update the `type:` setting in `.ddev/config.yaml` to `craftcms`, then run [`ddev restart`](../users/usage/commands.md#restart) apply the changes.

-### Running Craft in a Sub-directory
+### Running Craft in a Subdirectory

-In order for `ddev craft` to work when Craft is installed in a sub-directory, you will need to change the location of the `craft` executable by providing the `CRAFT_CMD_ROOT` environment variable to the web container.
+In order for `ddev craft` to work when Craft is installed in a subdirectory, you will need to change the location of the `craft` executable by providing the `CRAFT_CMD_ROOT` environment variable to the web container.
 For example, if the installation lives in `my-craft-project/app`, you would run `ddev config --web-environment-add=CRAFT_CMD_ROOT=./app`. `CRAFT_CMD_ROOT` defaults to `./`, the project root directory.
 Run `ddev restart` to apply the change.

-More information about customizing the environment and persisting configuration can be found in [Providing Custom Environment Variables to a Container](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#providing-custom-environment-variables-to-a-container).
+Read more about customizing the environment and persisting configuration in [Providing Custom Environment Variables to a Container](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#providing-custom-environment-variables-to-a-container).

 !!!tip "Installing Craft"
     Read more about installing Craft in the [official documentation](https://craftcms.com/docs).